Connect in our Community

-The English Department offers students the opportunity to participate in a variety of clubs and organizations where they can share their writing and ideas, develop their skills as writers and critics, and enjoy socializing with like-minded individuals.
+The Department of English offers plenty of opportunities for students inside and outside of the English major to participate in clubs and organizations where they can share their writing and ideas, receive feedback, perform, develop their skills as writers and as critics, and to socialize with others interested in writing.

-The Etownian is Elizabethtown College's campus newspaper, which is published weekly during the school year.
-Each year, students from the English department as well as other departments at all levels of their education serve as staff writers and editorial staff for the paper.
-To find out more about the paper visit The Etownian online.
+The Etownian is the campus newspaper, which is published weekly during the school year.
+Students from a variety of majors serve as staff writers and editorial staff for the paper.
+To find out more about the paper, visit The Etownian Online.

 Sigma Tau Delta

-The Alpha Alpha Theta Chapter of Sigma Tau Delta International English Honor Society was founded in 1990.
-The club's colors are cardinal and black, and its motto is "Truth, Sincerity, Design."
-English majors and minors are eligible to be invited to join if they have a 3.5 cumulative grade point average, are in the top 35% of their class, and have taken two English courses beyond their Power of Language requirement.
+The club's motto is "Truth, Sincerity, Design."
+Students who have completed three semesters of college are eligible to be invited to join if they have a 3.6 cumulative grade point average, have a major GPA of 3.0, and have taken two English courses beyond their Power of Language requirement.